opensearch-project/opensearch-sdk-java/SECURITY.md

 ## Installation

-Plugin installation is managed by using a binary on the node that extract plugin zip files into the file system, this is done outside the active running of OpenSearch itself.
-When OpenSearch starts it loads installed plugins into its JVM runtime.
+Plugin installation is managed by using a binary on the node, it is used when OpenSearch is not running.
+The tool can perform signature the native plugins and extracts the plugin zip files into the file system.
+When OpenSearch starts it discovers and loads installed plugins into its JVM runtime.

 Extensions installation is managed through on disk configuration.